-It looks familiar, doesn’t it?
+Looks familiar, doesn't it?
 Yes, it is the same formula as for the constant of proportionality of two directly proportional variables.
 As this relationship is (by proportion definition) constant, then if we change one variable, the second one will also have to change.
 This way, by knowing our speed, we can also calculate the distance we will cover in 1 minute, 1 hour, 1 day, or any other period.
-With time gradually increasing its value, the distance covered will also rise proportionally.
+With the value of time gradually increasing, the distance covered will also rise proportionally.
 The other way around, when the distance becomes shorter, then the time value will also have to decrease to maintain the constant ratio.
 Other popular examples of constants of proportionality of two directly proportional variables are concentration and density.
 In both of these examples the directly proportional variables are mass and volume.

 Now, we will talk about an example of the constant of proportionality of two inversely proportional variables.
-Let’s stay in the theme of traveling.
+Let's stick with the theme of traveling.
 This time, let's have a look at the formula for the distance:

 s = v * t